-Indooroopilly Fallen Sailors and Soldiers MonumentPrint Page
+Indooroopilly Fallen Sailors & Soldiers MonumentPrint Page

-The memorial was originally located at the intersection of Station and Westminster Roads.
+It was originally located at the intersection of Station and Westminster Roads.
 On 14 March 1972, Brisbane City Council decided on a new and safer site for the memorial - an area of land bounded by Coonan Street, Belgrave Road, and Underhill Avenue.

 "The country will not forget either those who lost their lives, or those who have been left behind to mourn them," said His Excellency the Governor on Saturday afternoon, when unveiliing the monument to fallen sailors and soldiers which has been erected by public subscription through the Progress Association of Indooroopilly.

 The monument which was designed by Mr H.W.
 Mobsby, is constructed of white Carrara marble and granite.
 A moulded granite cap bearing a lamp surmounts the column, the front panel of the latter bearing 25 names of residents of No. 1 Ward of Taringa Shire who gave their lives for their country.
 Below the honour roll is verse from Laurence Binyon's poem, "For the Fallen."

 |Address:||Coonan Street & Belgrave Road, Keating Park, Indooroopilly, 4068|

 |Monument Manufacturer:||A. L. Petrie & Sons (Toowong, QLD)|